 The wealth disparity between young men who experience prison and those who never do is staggering.
 A fascinating study in Race and Social Problems makes this clear.
-The authors Khaing Zaw, Darrick Hamilton, and William Darity Jr. use the National Longitudinal Study of Youth to collect the personal wealth of a group of young men, following them for 27 years.
-When the young men are divided into two groups: those who experience incarceration at some point in their lives and those who never do, a striking disparity emerges.
+The authors Khaing Zaw, Darrick Hamilton, and William Darity, Jr. use the National Longitudinal Study of Youth to examine the personal wealth of a group of young men, following them for 27 years.
+When the young men are divided into two groups – those who experience incarceration at some point in their lives and those who never do – a striking disparity emerges.

 Once an individual is incarcerated, they often lose what little wealth they have and are left with little to no wealth accumulation.
 Once released, that individual may make gains in wealth accumulation, but they will always remain at significantly lower levels of wealth compared to those who are never incarcerated in their lifetime.

-Looking at the same trend separated out by race adds another layer of detail to the story.
-In a press release, author Khaing Zaw says, “when it comes to wealth and incarceration outcomes, the disadvantages of being black or Hispanic compound the disadvantages of poverty.”
+Looking at the same trend disaggregated by race adds another layer of detail to the story.
+In a press release, author Khaing Zaw says, “When it comes to wealth and incarceration outcomes, the disadvantages of being black or Hispanic compound the disadvantages of poverty.”
 White men that never experience incarceration will accumulate the most wealth compared to Black and Hispanic men regardless of incarceration status.
 At the other end of the spectrum, Black men that are incarcerated at some point in their lifetime accumulate less wealth compared to all other groups regardless of incarceration status.
 Later in life, this disparity endures.
-As the survey respondents got older, Whites that experienced incarceration reported higher levels of wealth compared to Blacks that had never experienced incarceration.
+As the survey respondents got older, white men who experienced incarceration reported higher levels of wealth compared to Black men who had never experienced incarceration.

-This striking racial disparity where even White men who have experienced incarceration accumulate wealth faster than Black men who have never experienced incarceration, is a nice complement to Devah Pager’s research about the impact of a criminal record on gaining employment.
-Pager found that between White men and Black men, White men who had a record of incarceration were more likely to be called back for a job interview compared to Black men with no history of incarceration.
-This suggests that not only is wealth affected by incarceration status, but also that racial differences in wealth mean that Whites will be better off economically compared to Blacks despite incarceration status.
-The “mark” of incarceration is harsh for everyone, but for African Americans, it can be financially crippling for a lifetime.
+This striking racial disparity, where even white men who have experienced incarceration accumulate wealth faster than Black men who have never experienced incarceration, brings to mind Devah Pager’s research about the impact of a criminal record on gaining employment.
+Pager found that between white men and Black men, white men who had a record of incarceration were more likely to be called back for a job interview compared to Black men with no history of incarceration.
+The “mark” of incarceration is harsh for everyone, but for Black men, it can be financially crippling for a lifetime.

 The study, “Race, Wealth and Incarceration: Results from the National Longitudinal Survey of Youth” follows a cohort of youth over 27 years and presents wealth data in relation to race, sex, and incarceration status.
-The article is available at http://link.springer.com/article/10.1007/s12552-016-9164-y/fulltext.html.
-For the graph entitled “Wealth accumulation and incarceration”, I used the tables in the article to calculate the average median wealth, weighted by the number of respondents in each racial category, for those that never experienced incarceration and those that experienced incarceration at some point, and I extrapolated the data for years 1991, 1995, 1997, and 1999.
+For the graph entitled “Wealth accumulation and incarceration,” I used the tables in the article to calculate the average median wealth, weighted by the number of respondents in each racial category, for those that never experienced incarceration and those that experienced incarceration at some point, and I extrapolated the data for years 1991, 1995, 1997, and 1999.